rixbeck/bolt-docs-convert/Readme.md

 Bolt Documentation Converter
 ============================

-The project converts (Bolt CMS Documentation)[https://docs.bolt.cm/] into portable documents in various formats that supported by (Pandoc)[http://johnmacfarlane.net/pandoc].
+The project converts [Bolt CMS Documentation](https://docs.bolt.cm/) into portable documents in various formats that supported by [Pandoc](http://johnmacfarlane.net/pandoc).
 That's why you need Pandoc and Linux based OS to convert docuentation.

 Installation